rhzorg/backend/README.md

 # backend
-A backend application fro rhzorg.nl
+A backend application for rhzorg.nl.